-The potential demand from these sources (in the methodology) total 181 households/units at 50% AMI.
-The potential demand from these sources (in the methodology) total 304 households/units at 60% AMI.
+The potential demand from these sources (within the PMA) total 239 households/units for the subject apartment development at 50% AMI, 311 households/units at 60% AMI and 88 households/units at 70% AMI.
 These estimates comprise the total income qualified demand pool from which the tenants at the proposed project will be drawn from the PMA.